- Anne D’Alleva, Ph.D. Dean

 - Eva Gorbants, M.A.
 Assistant Dean

-The School of Fine Arts encompasses the Departments of Art and Art History, Digital Media and Design, Dramatic Arts and Music.
+The School of Fine Arts encompasses the Departments of Art and Art History, Digital Media & Design, Dramatic Arts and Music.
 The curricula in each department afford not only an intensive professional education, but a liberal university education as well.

 See Admission to the University and Department Guidelines.